List of Marvel Comics characters: H: Helleyes

-Helleyes is an extradimensional demon that debuted in Adventures into Fear #28 (June 1975) and conquered a "Hell" realm before targeting Earth.
+Helleyes is a character appearing in American comic books published by Marvel Comics.
+He debuted in Adventures into Fear #28 (June 1975).

+Hellfire is a demon who conquered a "Hell" realm before targeting Earth.

 Hellfire

-Hellfire is the name of two characters appearing in American comic books published by Marvel Comics.
+Hellfire is the name of two characters.

 Hellifino

 Hellifino (Eli Hartman) is a character in Marvel Comics.
 He was created by Dan Slott and Paco Medina, and first appeared in Spider-Boy #1 (November 2023).

-Eli Hartman is a child and friend of Spider-Boy (Bailey Briggs) who was captured alongside him by Madame Monstrosity and transformed into an elephant/rhinoceros hybrid.
+Eli Hartman is a child and friend of Spider-Boy (Bailey Briggs) who was captured alongside him by Madame Monstrosity and transformed into an African elephant/black rhinoceros hybrid.
+Madame Monstrosity was inspired by Eli's joke about the hypothetical combination of an elephant and rhinoceros.
 In the present, Bailey resurfaces after being erased from existence by Shathra and subsequently resurrected.
 Madame Monstrosity forces Eli to battle Spider-Boy.

 Following Madame Monstrosity's defeat, Hellifino chooses to live on her farm with Boy-Spider and Bailey's mother Tabitha as his transformation is irreversible.

 Eli is frustrated by having to live in hiding, but Spider-Boy convinces him to become a superhero under the name Captain Pachyderm while using a custom suit that Spider-Boy created for him.